 Good Hotel Guide Review

-23. 10 in converted outbuildings.
-1 suitable for disabled.
+40. 10 in converted outbuildings, 17 in Farmyard, 3 suitable for disabled.

-restaurant, bar, lounge, drawing room, library, lift, in-room TV (Sky), spa (hydrotherapy pools, swimming pool), 300-acre estate (parkland, woods, orchards, café, cyder bar, farm shop), restaurant and bar wheelchair accessible, adapted toilet.
+restaurant, bar, lounge, drawing room, library, lift (main house), bar, snug, kitchen, vitality pool (Farmyard buildings), in-room TV (Sky), spa (hydrotherapy pools, swimming pool), 800-acre estate (parkland, woods, orchards, café, cyder bar, farm shop, museum), EV charging, restaurant and bar wheelchair accessible, adapted toilet.

 in public rooms.